quinn0325/lake-level-modal/README.md

-# Lake-Level CCM Modal Reproduction
+# Lake Level CCM Modal Reproduction

 This repository provides the code, execution instructions and reference outputs for the MSc dissertation *Causal Exploration and Predictability of Lake Water